Can Toys Be Recycled? Some Recycling Plastic Toys Options 🧸

 “Toys or toy pieces, cards, dices, game boards, packaging from board games, books with sound, handheld electronic games and players, remote control vehicles, electronic stuffed animals, baby toys, building sets, stuffed animals, puzzle pieces, game pieces and action figures.”

-You may not include household hazardous waste such as lithium ion batteries, pressurized canisters, pesticides, paint or medical sharps when trying to recycle your toys with the Zero Waste Box.
+You may not include household hazardous waste such as lithium-ion batteries, pressurized canisters, pesticides, paint or medical sharps when trying to recycle your toys with the Zero Waste Box.

 We offer the Toy recycling boxes in two sizes – small and medium.

-Recycling toys is never easy – but using the Terracycle recycling boxes is probably the best option available in Australia in 2021 so that your toys can indeed be recycled.
+Recycling toys is never easy, but using the Terracycle recycling boxes is probably the best option available in Australia in 2021 so that your toys can indeed be recycled.